Cosmin-Hodor/pSniffer/README.md

 ## pSniffer

-pSniffer is a basic example of how we can use libpcap to sniff data packets on a device.
+A basic example of how we can use libpcap to sniff data packets on a device.